abrarsheikhsony/SFDC-streaming-api-events/README.md

 <li>PushTopic</li>
 <ul>
-<li>Receive changes to Salesforce records based on a SOQL query that you define. <b>The notifications include only the fields that you specify in the SOQL query.</b></li>
 <li>A PushTopic triggers notifications for changes in Salesforce records resulting from a create, update, delete, or undelete operation.
-A PushTopic notification is based on the criteria that you specify in the PushTopic record and the SOQL query that you define.
-Only the fields specified in the query are included in the notification.
+A PushTopic <b>notification is based on the criteria that you specify in the PushTopic record and the SOQL query that you define.</b> Only the fields specified in the query are included in the notification.
 The PushTopic defines a subscription channel.</li>
 </ul>

 <li>Change Data Capture (CDC)</li>